carallon/pharos-controller-api/sphinx-src/guide/web-api-authentication.rst

 A cookie is returned by the controller in response to a :ref:`authenticate-http-post` request to the ``/authenticate`` endpoint when the ``original_url`` is provided as a cookie or a query parameter.
 This is the endpoint used by the default login page whenever a user signs in.

 The cookie is stored by a web browser automatically, and the browser then sends this cookie with subsequent requests to authenticate the user.
+The response from each authenticated request will update this cookie with a new token, valid for 5 minutes.
+If no authenticated requests are made for 5 minutes then the token in the cookie will expire and the ``/authenticate`` endpoint must be used to get a new token.

 The cookie can be removed by making a :ref:`logout-http-get` request to the ``/logout`` endpoint, which can be done simply by navigating the browser to that endpoint.

 Custom Login Page
 -----------------